 To compile the contract to Michelson run the command

-This will download the dependencies automatically, and compile the
+This will find the dependencies installed on the local machine, and compile the

 If you working with an existing LIGO project, to install the dependencies, at the root of the project just run

 To use package, it is necessary to specify the exact version of the package.
 Semver ranges are currently not supported.
 This will, however, change soon.

 During the lifecycle of a project, if you wish to upgrade the version of a LIGO package,

 Just update the package version to the desired one in the

 This will fetch the updated version of the LIGO package, and the compiler will use the updated version of the package.